InformaticsMatters/crone/README.md

 ![GitHub tag (latest SemVer pre-release)](https://img.shields.io/github/v/tag/informaticsmatters/crone?include_prereleases)

+"**CR**on-rcl**ONE**"

-A simple image based on [rclone] that provides a cron-driven execution of `rclone sync` of a container-local directory against an environment-defined remote S3 target.
+...a simple container image based on [rclone] that provides cron-driven execution of the `rclone sync` command for a container-local directory against an environment-defined remote S3 target.

 >   A utility initially designed to synchronise (backup) a discourse local
     directory (of backups) against a remote S3 path.